 Archive of ‘Little Gems’ category

-I wanted to very quickly to share a few of my resources and activities that might be useful for families and/or schools at the present time.
+I wanted to quickly share a few resources and activities related to my books that might be useful for families and/or schools at the present time.
 Here’s a list:

 The Clockwork Sparrow lesson plans– 3 weeks of activities relating to the first book in the Sinclair’s Mysteries series, ideal for Key Stage 2 (age 8-11)